-Type of Employmer nt
+Type of Employmer ıt

-Full-time Part-time Undecided
+🗌 Full-time Part-time Undecided

 Length of Employm ent

 Long-Term Summer

 Type of Provider

-Live-In Live-Out ☐ Either
+Live-In Live-Out Either

-Live-In Accommodations (if applicable): Please check the accommodations that best describe the accommodations your live-in nanny will have.
-At minimum, live-in nannies must have a private bedroom.
+Please check the acco ations (if applicable): ommodations that best des annies must have a private cribe the accommodations y bedroom. our live-in nanny will have.

-Private Bedr oom Private e Bathroom Private Entrance
+Private Bedr oom Private Bathroom Priv vate Entrance

-Basement A partment 🔲 In-law Apartment
+Basement A partment 🗌 In-law / Apartment

-Weekly Schedule Start Time: End Time:
+Weekly Schedule Start Time: Er nd Time:

 MONDAY

 TUESDAY

 WEDNESDAY

 THURSDAY

 FRIDAY

 SATURDAY

 SUNDAY